johann-petrak/python-tiny-http-server/README.md

   --cert CERT, -c CERT  If specified, the cert-file to use, enables https --key KEY, -k KEY     Key file, needed if --cert is specified
 ```
+## Using Basic Authentication

+Whenever at least one user/password pair is added through
+either the `--auth` option or as line in the file specified
+via `--authfile`, basic authentication is enabled.
+This can be combined with HTTPs (see below).

 ## Using HTTPS

 This is experimental.
 It requires a cert and key file.
+This gets enabled whenever the `--cert` option is specified.

 For testing this can be created for `localhost` using the command:
 ```bash